Skip to Main Content

 The dominant mode in Puglia's better restaurants is one of deliberate regionalism: the olive oils, the burrata, the orecchiette, the local catch.
 That rootedness is real and valuable, and it shapes the lower half of the menu at most addresses in this category.
 What makes the sourcing conversation at Casa Sgarra different is the explicit move outward.
 Chef Felice Sgarra, who holds the kitchen position in the family arrangement while his two brothers manage the dining room, works across Apulian traditions and those of other Italian regions and beyond, interpreting and elaborating each source on its own terms rather than folding everything into a single local register.

 This cross-regional approach appears most visibly in the cheese trolley, which has become a marker of the restaurant's identity.
 While a Puglian kitchen might be expected to anchor its dairy selection in local products, the trolley here draws from Piedmont and France, placing aged mountain cheeses and washed-rind varieties alongside the kitchen's Mediterranean cooking.
-In sourcing terms, this is a deliberate statement: the kitchen is positioning itself against a national and European peer set, not just a coastal Apulian one.
+In sourcing terms, this is a deliberate statement: the kitchen is positioning itself against a wider national and European field, not just a coastal Apulian one.
 For context, Piedmontese and French cheese programs of this depth are more commonly found at addresses like Enoteca Pinchiorri in Florence or Dal Pescatore in Runate, where cross-regional and international sourcing is embedded in the restaurant's identity.
 Seeing it on the Adriatic coast of Puglia, served with the ease of a family operation, is a different kind of encounter.

 The broader Apulian fine dining scene has two camps on this question.
 Restaurants like Pashà in Conversano and Al Dragone in Vieste demonstrate how Apulian kitchens approach the tension between regional fidelity and creative range in different ways depending on their location and dining format.
 Casa Sgarra's answer is to treat Apulia as the foundation and let sourcing go wherever the dish requires.